-In recent years the power of fermentation for health has drawn a lot of attention.
+In recent years the power of fermentation and healthy fermented foods has drawn a lot of attention.
 For good reason, fermented foods like sauerkraut are an excellent way to include essential vitamins and minerals in your diet.
 What makes sauerkraut benefits particularly strong are the probiotics – the living bacteria that are an essential to our digestive and intestinal health.

 Sauerkraut Benefits and Nutrition